trigram-mrp/fractureiser/docs/tech.md

 ## Stage3 (`unobf-client.jar`)

-Around 2023-06-07 14:20 UTC the Stage-3 client jar was seemingly accidentally replaced with an unobfuscated version.
+Around 2023-06-07 14:20 UTC the Stage 3 client jar was seemingly accidentally replaced with an unobfuscated version.
 You can find the archive here: https://github.com/clrxbl/NekoClient

 This validates the suspected behavior/evidence from the analysis done on the prior obfuscated `client.jar` sample.